AnaHrnndz/OG_Delineation/readme.md

 ### 🔄 1.
 Recovery Pipeline (Sequence Recovery)

-This module attempts to recover sequences that were initially excluded from the OGs (leave with long branches and taxonomical misplaced sequences) using an HMM-based process:
+This module attempts to recover sequences that were initially excluded from the OGs (leaves with long branches and taxonomical misplaced sequences) using an HMM-based process:

-1. Generates FASTA files for the excluded sequences and for each OG.
+1. Generates FASTA files for the excluded from the OGs.
 2. Creates an HMM (*Hidden Markov Model*) profile for each OG.
 3. Uses **HMMscan** to assign excluded sequences to their best-matching OG.
 4. Updates the gene tree and OG information with the recovered sequences.

-### 📝 2. eggnog-mapper Annotation
+### 📝 2. eggnog-mapper annotation

 This allows you to enrich the sequences within the tree with functional annotations using the **eggnog-mapper** (*emapper*) tool.